-- You will complete the lab exercises that are in the lab manual for each lab and submit them via Blackboard (as a word document).
-A link will be available in each module for you to submit your lab exercise. - Grading of your laboratory exercises will be based on the quality of your introduction and conclusions (30%), answers to questions (50%), organization/neatness (15%), and grammar/spelling (5%).
-The grading of your laboratory exercises will be as follows: 5=excellent, 4=good, 3=fair, 2=poor, 1=terrible, 0=not handed in. - Each laboratory exercise will include the following sections: an introduction, charts, and tables that you will fill in on the appropriate pages of your lab manual, answers to the questions posed in the AGI Laboratory Manual, Results/Discussion, and a conclusion.
+- You will complete the lab exercises that are in the lab manual for each lab and submit them via Blackboard (as a word document or PDF).
+A link will be available in each module for you to submit your lab exercise. - Grading of your laboratory exercises will be based on the quality of your introduction and conclusions (30%), answers to questions (50%), organization/neatness (15%), and grammar/spelling (5%). - Each laboratory exercise will include the following sections: an Introduction, charts, and tables that you will fill in on the appropriate pages of your lab manual, answers to the questions posed in the AGI Laboratory Manual, Results/Discussion, and a Reflection.
 You must include the relevant figures, charts, graphs, etc., that a given question and/or answer refers to. - The introductions and conclusions of your labs must be in your own words.
-You may work with other students at your table, but each of you must turn in your own work. - Answer all questions in full, complete sentences.
+You may work with other students at your table for labs 3-7, but each of you must turn in your own work. - Answer all questions in full, complete sentences.
 DO NOT RECOPY THE QUESTION.
 Rather, answer the question so that the question is implicit in the answer.
 For instance, if the question is "What color is the rock on table A?" your answer might be "The color of the rock on table A is gray."
 An unacceptable answer would be "gray."
 Use proper grammar and spelling.
 If you aren't sure of the spelling use a dictionary.
-A very convenient online dictionary can be found at www.m-w.com. - A late work penalty of 10% will be applied to work handed in within two weeks of the due date.
+A very convenient online dictionary can be found at www.m-w.com. - Use of AI Learning Language Models to answer lab questions will be considered plagiarism will be subject to penalties. - A late work penalty of 10% will be applied to work handed in within one week of the due date.
 Any work handed in after that will receive a zero.
-There will be no work accepted after the last day of class.
+There will be no work accepted after the last day of class. - For more information on the expectations for labs, please see the Lab Submission Guidelines on Blackboard